 Sludge treatment in the Huddersfield area was previously provided by incineration at Calder Valley Incinerator, located at Yorkshire Water Upper Brighouse Site.
 This incinerator has been inoperable since a weather event in 2015.
 Following a strategic review, Yorkshire Water Services (YWS) decided to progress with conventional mesophilic anaerobic digestion (MAD) plant supported by lime sanitisation of the digested product to secure the long-term treatment of sludge for the area.
 The change in treatment direction brings the benefit of renewable generation from biogas production and increased reliability and performance.

-The Huddersfield Energy & Recycling Facility project involves the construction and commissioning of a new mesophilic anaerobic digestion facility that will produce renewable electricity from sewage sludge while also producing a high-quality lime stablised sludge suitable for sustainable reuse as an agricultural fertiliser.
+The Huddersfield Energy & Recycling Facility project involved the construction and commissioning of a new mesophilic anaerobic digestion facility that will produce renewable electricity from sewage sludge while also producing a high-quality lime stablised sludge, suitable for sustainable reuse as an agricultural fertiliser.

-The project entails demolition of the old sludge incineration and site clearance prior to construction and commissioning of a new facility which includes:
+The project entailed the demolition of the old sludge incineration and site clearance prior to construction and commissioning of a new facility which includes: